kilpkonn/msc-thesis/main.typ

 To check if types `X` and `Y` unify, we register a new obligation `Eq(X = Y)`.
 To continue the example above and check if `Foo` unifies with `u8`, we register `Eq(Foo = u8)`.
 Now we try to solve for it.
-Solving is done by the Prolog like engine, that tries to find solution based on the clauses we've registered.
+Solving is done by the Prolog like engine, that tries to find solution based on the clauses we have registered.
 If contradiction is found between the goal and clauses registered from the typing environment then there is no solution.
 In other words this means that the types do not unify.
 On successful solution we are given a new set of subgoals that still need to be proven.